JorgePe/SnapBOOST/README.md

 System:  linux
 ```

-On your browser, start [Snap!] (http://snap.berkeley.edu/snapsource/snap.html) and use the menu option
+On your browser, start the [Snap!](http://snap.berkeley.edu/snapsource/snap.html) runtime and use the menu option
 'Import...' and specify the XML file you saved before.

 You will now have blocks for motors (under 'Motion' category) and sensors (under 'Sensing' category).